 It’s not a surprise to most when VAs tend to take on more responsibilities.
 After all, most of the job descriptions for VAs are more general in comparison to other positions.

 So when it comes to delegating tasks to your virtual assistants, what responsibilities come to mind?
 To some, they might say administrative tasks and other back office work.
 But if we’re being specific, data entry works perfectly for qualified VAs.

-Tip: There are tons of online crash courses of people wanting to be a VA out there, you just need to know where to look.
+Tip: There are tons of online crash courses for people wanting to be a VA out there.
+You just need to know where to look.

 What is data entry?

-Without data entry clerks, most of the company archives will be gathering dust in a file cabinet.
-As mentioned above, data entry involves making sure that those old information sheets won’t be lost for good.
+Without data entry virtual assistants, most of the company archives will be gathering dust in a file cabinet.
+As mentioned above, data entry involves ensuring that those old information sheets aren’t lost for good.

 In the 21st century, having digital backups of everything pays off in the long run.
 With backups, you don’t need to worry about losing track of your data ever again.

 Virtual assistants, like traditional ones, support their clients on a day-to-day basis.
 They make sure that there are no hiccups in their daily tasks.

 VAs have been popping up everywhere ever since the rise of the gig economy.
 Recently, people have been leaving their office jobs for something flexible — a job that allows them to spend more time outside of work.

 Virtual assistants, as the name suggests, are people who have the ability to work remotely most of the time, as their duties and responsibilities can all be executed from a different place.
 Learn more about the VA’s perks (and cons) of working from home.